-- Purchases: This first set of buttons lets you choose whether you want to redownload music, movies, TV shows, apps, or books
+- Purchased: This first set of buttons lets you choose whether you want to redownload music, movies, TV shows, apps, or books

-- All/Not On This Computer: All, of course, shows you all purchases from your iTunes account.
-Not On This Computer shows only purchases from your account that aren't on the computer you're currently using.
+- All/Not In My Library: All, of course, shows you all purchases from your iTunes account.
+Not In My Library shows only purchases from your account that aren't on the computer you're currently using.

 When you've selected the type of purchase you want to redownload, your purchase history will be displayed below.

-For Music, this includes both the artist name at the left and when you've selected an artist, the songs by that artist at the right.
-If a song is available for download (that is, if it's not already on that computer's hard drive), then the iCloud button--a small cloud with a down arrow in it--next to it will be enabled.
-Click that button to download it.
-If the button is grayed out and reads "Downloaded," then the song is already on the computer you're using.
+For Music, this includes both the artist's name at the left and when you've selected an artist, either the albums or the songs you've purchased by that artist at the right (you can choose to see albums or songs by clicking the appropriate button).
+If a song is available for download (that is, if it's not already on that computer's hard drive), the iCloud button--a small cloud with a down arrow in it--will be present.
+Click that button to download the song or album.
+If the button is grayed out and reads Play, then the song is already on the computer you're using.

 For TV Shows, the process is very similar to music, except instead of artist name and then songs, you'll see the show's name and then Seasons or Episodes.
-If you browse by season, when you click on a season, a window will pop up listing all available episodes from that season.
-Choose Episodes and you'll simply see a list of episodes organized by episode number.
-In either case, the same iCloud button as appeared for music is used to download TV (if the episode is already on your computer, the "Downloaded" button will appear).
+If you browse by season, when you click on a season, you'll be taken to that season's page on the iTunes Store.
+The episode that you've purchased, and can redownload, has a Download button next to it.
+Click that to redownload.